Anterior Lumbar Interbody Fusion (ALIF)

 The cage(s) or block graft act to maintain normal disc height - as the bone graft fuses with the bone of the vertebrae above and below to stabilize the spine.
 Instrumentation, such as rods, screws, plates, cages, hooks and wire also may be used to stop movement between the vertebrae in order to promote firm bony fusion.

 Anterior Lumbar Interbody Fusion may be recommended in cases of:

 - Chronic degeneration of the L5/S1 disc, with pain from abnormally loaded/degenerate facte joints behind

 - As part of a "Hybrid operation" in which an artificial disc is implanted at one of the lower three levels in lumbar spine, with ALIF fusion(s) performed at one or both of the other two levels.

-Less commonly Prof. Brazenor may recommend ALIF at one or more levels in lumbar spine if there has been extensive surgery to your spine from the posterior approach, resulting in gross scarring around your nerve roots.
+Less commonly Dr. Brazenor may recommend ALIF at one or more levels in lumbar spine if there has been extensive surgery to your spine from the posterior approach resulting in gross scarring around your nerve roots.
 In such cases it may be much safer for the "salvage" operation to be performed from the front as ALIF(s).

 How Is An ALIF Performed?

-For an ALIF procedure, the patient is positioned on his or her back and sedated under general anaesthesia.
+For an ALIF procedure, the patient is positioned on his or her back and put to sleep under general anaesthesia.
 The surgeon then

 - Makes an incision in the abdomen and retracts the abdominal muscles, organs and vascular structures - including such major blood vessels as the aorta and vena cava - for a clear view of the front of the spine and access to the vertebrae.